-Genuine pearls like these are sensitive to acids, dryness and extreme humidity, so be sure to treat your pearls with care.
+Genuine pearls are sensitive to acids, dryness and extreme humidity, so be sure to treat your pearls with care.
+Clean only with a soft cloth or cleaners that are designed for pearls, and avoid spraying them with perfumes or hairspray.
+Find more info about pearls in our Gemstone Index.